.ac

 The .ac top-level domain is the Internet country code (ccTLD) for Saint Helena, Ascension and Tristan da Cunha, used primarily for Ascension Island (Saint Helena has its own ccTLD, .sh).
-It is administered by NIC.AC, a subsidiary of the Internet Computer Bureau based in the United Kingdom.
+It is administered by NIC.AC, a subsidiary of the Afilias-owned company Internet Computer Bureau.

 Registration for the domain is open to anyone.
 The registry accepts registrations of internationalized domain names.

-The domain is marketed by some domain-brokers as a domain for the city of Aachen, Germany, after the automotive license plate designation ("AC") for the city.

-Use as an abbreviation for "academic"

-Due to its similarity to the .ac ("academic") second-level domain that exists under some country code top-level domains, some educational institutions also register under the .ac top-level domain: